halildurmus/win32/CONTRIBUTING.md

   accurately replicate the WinRT APIs.

-As a general principle, if there is missing data within the `winmd` that prevents `win32gen` or `winrtgen` from creating projections, such issues should be resolved through a pull request to the `winmd` repository.
+As a general principle, if there is missing data within the `winmd` that prevents `generator` or `winrtgen` from creating projections, such issues should be resolved through a pull request to the `winmd` repository.

 Conversely, if the data is available in `winmd` but not in the required format